ryanchynoweth44/DataPipelinesUsingContainers/README.md

 ## Conclusion
 If there are any confusing steps or errors please let me know.
 Any other comments or questions you can contact me at rchynoweth@10thmagnitude.com.

 Coming soon is another repository the shows basic devops (AI/Data Ops) workflows for data containers!
+Containers are an excellent and easy way deploy your data pipelines, and allow developers to simply augment their workflow instead of a complete change.